JhonnyCyber150/Data-Wrangling-bacterial-genomes-project/README.md

-# bacterial-genomes-project
+# Data Wrangling - Bacterial-genomes-project

-To downloads the file go to the website (https://www.ncbi.nlm.nih.gov/datasets/) Follow the steps
+To downloads the file go to the website https://www.ncbi.nlm.nih.gov/datasets/

+### Follow the steps

-selecionamos genomes
+Select genomes
-click bacteria y sale com 2.1 millions click en total luego set columns y colocamos las 4 opciones luego invertimos el date (click sobre release) y seleccionamos los 14 que son up 2001

-en downland selecciona el dowland package (peas 18 mb)
+Click bacteria and there are about 2.1 millions
+Click total
+Set columns and choose (GC percentage, Contig N50, Scaffold count, genome size)
+Sort the date and select the 14 genomes release up to 2001 Download
+#### downlad package (~18 mb)

+## Create a README.md file
+Go to link https://github.com/ and create an acount  and an repository

 # Question 2
+## Copy the files to your home directory on IBEX and uncompress
 scp C:\Users\USUARIO\Downloads\bacterial_dataset.zip caichoj@ilogin.ibex.kaust.edu.sa:~/

 I should enter the passowrd and it was copied